SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md

+---
+title: Manage Containers in SharePoint Admin Center
+description: This article describes how administrator can manage containers in SPAC. ms.date: 05/21/2024 ms.localizationpriority: high
+---
 # Manage Containers in SharePoint Admin Center

 The organizations that use the SharePoint Embedded applications on their Microsoft 365 (M365) tenants are the consuming tenants and the persona that is responsible for managing these applications on their Microsoft 365 tenancy is the consuming tenant administrator (CTA).
 Consuming tenant administrators can manage containers through a graphical user interface (GUI) using the [SharePoint Administrator Center](https://go.microsoft.com/fwlink/?linkid=2185219) (SPAC).